6.8 Western vs. 6.5 Creedmoor: Is the 6.5 Already Obsolete?

 Rifle Cost & Availability

-The Browning X-Bolt chambered in 6.8 Western costs $2,699 vs. the 6.5 Creedmoor costing $2,679.
+The Browning X-Bolt chambered in 6.8 Western costs $2,699.
+Chambered for 6.5 Creedmoor, it costs $2,679.

-So the cost of 6.8 Western rifles and 6.5 Creedmoor rifles is nearly the same, but the overwhelming availability of the 6.5 Creedmoor gives it the win in this section.
+In summary, the cost of 6.8 Western rifles and 6.5 Creedmoor rifles is nearly the same, but the overwhelming availability of the 6.5 Creedmoor gives it the win in this section.

 Reloading

 Reloading is one of the best ways to save money on ammo.
+Better yet, it allows you to fire more consistent ammo than you could purchase from any factory.

-Both calibers can be reloaded; however, since the 6.5 Creedmoor is the older round, more information is available.
+Both of these rounds can be reloaded.
+However, since the 6.5 Creedmoor is the older round, more reloading data are available.
+Plus, the reloading supplies are easier to find.

+As the 6.8 Western grows in popularity, so too will availability of components and data.
 Until then, the 6.5 Creedmoor wins this round.

-6.8 Western Vs 6.5 Creedmoor Ballistics
+6.8 Western vs. 6.5 Creedmoor Ballistics

 6.8 Western Ballistics